 - Prevent the recurrence of the problem in the future by identifying and implementing preventive action anywhere possible within the organization

-Organizations need to empower a Champion/Sponsor, Facilitator(s) and team members in the 8-D problem solving methodology in line with the requirements of the IATF 16949 standard.
+Organizations need to empower a Champion/Sponsor, Facilitator(s) and team members in the 8-D problem solving methodology.

 Organizations offering 8-D problem solving embedded in their QMS will have a distinct competitive advantage.